cfe-lab/MiCall/CONTRIBUTING.md

 7. Try the launch configurations.
 They are saved in the `micall/tests/working` directory, but you should see them if you open the Run menu and choose Run configurations....
 If you want to run all steps at once, skip to the next step, otherwise go through the numbered launch configurations in order.
+If you are not running under Eclipse, just run each command to display the list of command-line parameters.
 8. Copy or link all the files from the microtest folder to the working folder.
 9. Run the sample_pipeline or run_processor launch configurations.
 They will process all the sample files in the working folder.
+If you are not running under Eclipse, both commands take the run folder as a command-line parameter.
 12. Run the unit tests.
 Either run them from Eclipse, or run them from the command line like this: